 The immigrant experience is personal to Kimberly, as her mother was born in Scotland and she witnessed first-hand a loved one navigate the U.S. immigration system on their own.
 Her personal experience drives her to be a dedicated and compassionate advocate for her clients.

-Kimberly is a member of the American Immigration Lawyers Association and the Philadelphia Bar Association.
+Kimberly is a member of the American Immigration Lawyers Association (AILA), The Independence Business Alliance (IBA), and the Philadelphia Bar Association, where she is on the LGBT Rights Committee.
 Kimberly is fluent in Spanish.